HuaWang-wharton/CompleteLassoDiagram/README.md

 # CompleteLassoDiagram
-This is the repository for the code of paper "The complete Lasso Diagram"
+This is the repository for the code of paper "The complete Lasso Diagram".